Skip to main content Skip to section navigation

 External domain service

-This service provides two different plans allowing you to use custom domains for your apps running on cloud.gov.
+This service provides three different plans allowing you to use custom domains for your apps running on cloud.gov.

 1. Custom domain support, so that your application can have your domain instead of the default *.app.cloud.gov domain.